Small-JS/SmallJS/Database/Database.md

 ## Using a database without ORM

 This is done my executing SQL commands directly on the database.
-Note that these are always called queries, even of they contain mutation commands.
+Note that these are always called queries, even if they contain mutation commands.

 To query a Postgres table for which there is no SqlObject mapping, you can use: